-Focus on the other person, make eye contact, put away your phone.
+Focus on the other person, make eye contact and put away your phone.

-When starting the conversation resolve not to talk about yourself at all.
+- When starting the conversation make sure not to talk about yourself at all.

-Aim to learn at least one new thing about the person who is talking to you.
+- Aim to learn at least one new thing about the person who's talking to you.

 It may take time and several attempts before a person is ready to open up.

 Effective listening is about creating trust with the other person.
 The person sharing shouldn’t feel rushed, or they won’t feel it’s a safe environment.